hzget/hzget.github.io/neural_networks/cost_function_math.md

 2. make a small change of `w` and `b` to make output $$\hat{y}$$ approach the actual value `y` from training data.
 In other words, to make $$\|y-\hat{y}\|$$ smaller.
-3. repeat the process until the delta is enough small
+3. repeat the process until the delta is small enough.

 We can develop a math model for investigation -- a cost function represents that delta: